-- 7.19 The football club was founded in 1926.
-It previously played at this site until 2009 and returned to this site is 2015 following a brief ground share arrangement with another football club based in the Borough of Spelthorne.
-Policy CO1 of the CS&P DPD Providing Community Facilities states that the Council will seek to ensure community facilities are provided to meet local needs by ' supporting improvements to existing facilities to enable them to adapt to changing needs'. - 7.20 Paragraph 92 of the NPPF states that Local Authorities should seek to:
+7.21 The football club was founded in 1926.
+It previously played at this site until 2009 and returned to this site in 2015 following a brief ground share arrangement with another football club based in the Borough of Spelthorne.
+Policy CO1 of the CS&P DPD - Providing Community Facilities states that the Council will seek to ensure community facilities are provided to meet local needs by ' supporting improvements to existing facilities to enable them to adapt to changing needs'.

+7.22 Paragraph 92 of the NPPF states that Local Authorities should seek to: